Golf Club Fitting

 • A 100-mph player who fades the ball gets different help from shaft torque than a 100-mph player who draws it.

-Our free Swing Speed → Shaft Flex calculator takes care of the swing-speed math instantly.
+Our free Swing Speed → Shaft Flex Calculator takes care of the swing-speed math instantly.
 If you add your email, the free AI layer factors in tempo, typical miss, and handicap for a personalized read.
 Runs in under a minute, no account required.

 Frequently asked questions

-What does Project X 6.0 mean?Project X 6.0 is the Project X numeric code for Stiff flex.
+Project X 6.0 is the Project X numeric code for Stiff flex.
 It's their equivalent to "S" in the letter-flex system used by most other shaft brands.
 In steel iron shafts, 6.0 typically weighs 110–120g and is designed for players with driver swing speeds in the 95–105 mph range.

-What swing speed do you need for a Project X 6.0?A Project X 6.0 is typically recommended for driver swing speeds between 95 and 105 mph — the standard "Stiff" range.
+A Project X 6.0 is typically recommended for driver swing speeds between 95 and 105 mph — the standard "Stiff" range.
 That said, Project X plays slightly firmer than the stated flex, so players on the lower end of that range (95 mph with smooth tempo) may be better off in a 5.5.

-Is Project X 6.0 stiffer than a True Temper Dynamic Gold S300?Roughly comparable.
+Roughly comparable.
 Both are "Stiff" flex steel iron shafts, and both are well-regarded tour-played shafts.
 Project X 6.0 has a slightly lower kick point and often feels a touch firmer through the transition, while Dynamic Gold S300 has a more traditional, classic steel feel.
 The S300 weighs 130g versus the Project X 6.0's 120g — a meaningful difference.

-What's the difference between Project X and Project X LZ?Same numeric flex system, same weight progression, same swing-speed bands — but Project X LZ has a more active tip section ("Loading Zone") that produces a slightly higher ball flight and more feel in the short irons.
+Same numeric flex system, same weight progression, same swing-speed bands — but Project X LZ has a more active tip section ("Loading Zone") that produces a slightly higher ball flight and more feel in the short irons.
 The original Project X steel is lower-launching and feels more muted.
 Players who want control pick the standard; players who want feel pick LZ.

-Does Project X come in graphite?Yes — the HZRDUS family (Black, Red, Yellow, Smoke) and the EvenFlow and Riptide lines are all Project X graphite shafts, used primarily in drivers, fairways, and hybrids.
+Yes — the HZRDUS family (Black, Red, Yellow, Smoke) and the EvenFlow and Riptide lines are all Project X graphite shafts, used primarily in drivers, fairways, and hybrids.
 The numeric flex system carries over: 5.5 = Regular, 6.0 = Stiff, 6.5 = X-Stiff, TX = Tour X.

 Related Articles